← Blog |

 Front-load protein: 30–40 g minimum at the first meal

 After 16 hours of fasting, the body is in a catabolic state.
 The first meal needs at least 30 g of protein to kickstart muscle protein synthesis.
-In our plan, the noon lunch delivers 31 g.
+In this plan, the noon lunch delivers 43–58 g on most days (the lentil and trout bowl on Day 3 is the lighter outlier at 29 g).
 For a heavier or more active client, increase the protein portion of this meal first.

 2